 The primary factors that influence prognosis are:

-- Whether the tumor is localized and can be completely resected.
+- Whether the tumour is localized and can be completely resected.

-- Whether the tumor has spread to lymph nodes or elsewhere.
+- Whether the tumour has spread to other organs.

-The highest cure rate occurs if the tumor is truly localized to the pancreas, however, this stage of disease accounts for less than 20% of cases.
-Exocrine pancreatic cancer is rarely curable and has a poor overall survival rate.
+The highest cure rate occurs if the tumour is truly localized to the pancreas, however, this stage of disease accounts for less than 20% of cases.

 For patients with localized disease and small cancers (<2 cm) with no lymph node metastases and no extension beyond the capsule of the pancreas the post-operative survival rate improves.
 Where a complete surgical resection is successful a 5-year survival rate for one quarter of patients is possible.